David Bruton (American football): Washington Redskins

 Bruton signed with the Washington Redskins on a three–year, $9 million contract on March 15, 2016.
 He was placed on injured reserve on October 5, 2016.
 He was released by the Redskins on December 2, 2016.

 Retirement

 On July 24, 2017, Bruton announced his retirement from the NFL due to health concerns after suffering six concussions in eight seasons in the league.

-Career Statistics
+Career statistics

 Personal life

 During the 2011 NFL offseason, Bruton served as an elementary and high school substitute teacher in his former school district in Miamisburg, Ohio.
 He obtained a one-year license to substitute teach from the Ohio Department of Education.

 Bruton was selected as the Broncos' 2015 Walter Payton NFL Man of the Year.
 He was recognized for his community and charity efforts including work with his charity, "Bruton's Books".

-In 2021 he received a doctorate degree in physical therapy from the University of Colorado.
+In 2021 he received a doctor of physical therapy (DPT) degree from the University of Colorado Physical Therapy Program.